wingos80/thesis_notes/Master_notes.md

 		4. ~~increase label size~~ DONE
 		5. ~~standardize scales~~ DONE
 	11. ~~change boxplot scales to start from 0~~  DONE
+	12. add the research question labels, go through thesis and make sure questions are referred to using their labels

 - checklist before submitting: